(This post was originally published in April 2022, and has been occasionally updated where additional information has been released)

 But accessibility must reach to people’s front doors.

-Other than one small mini-Holland bid (the detail of which is as yet unannounced) in north Cheltenham, there is little priority being given to addressing local road conditions to let people get to this route.
+Other than one small mini-Holland bid (still in development in early 2023) in north Cheltenham, there is little priority being given to addressing local road conditions to let people get to this route.

 For example, the majority of people in Churchdown will need to use one of two uncalmed feeder roads to access the B4063 cycle route, each with high motor vehicle volumes.